 Instead of our client firing a valuable high level asset and eating a hefty contract, he fired a cancerous distraction for cause.
 And it wasn’t people at the executive level that we learned anything from.
 In fact, it was the towel boy, the lowest ranking person in the organization who had always been treated with courtesy and respect by his boss, the head coach.

-Case #2 We were approached by the CEO of a startup medical device company for early stage funding.
+We were approached by the CEO of a startup medical radioisotope company for early stage funding.
 It was plain to see that they had brilliant and disruptive technology that would forever change the supply chain of an industry to which there are incredibly high barriers to entry.
 But money to get the necessary approvals and research done was always in short supply.

 The majority stockholder and patent holder was actually the Chief Scientific Officer, and not the man who had hired us.
 When we looked at the company’s offering materials, we knew immediately what we were dealing with.
 Buried in the fine print, the stock subscription authorized the CEO to commingle the monies raised with offshore companies the CEO was involved in.
 A red flag if there ever was one.

 When we asked the science officer if he knew about this, he replied in the negative with a distinct air of disbelief.
 We were hired immediately to audit the books.
 It took us less than an hour to determine that the CEO had converted hundreds of thousands of dollars to his personal use.
 We called him into his own office and gave him the option of resigning both his position and his stock in the company on the spot with no further repercussions.
 Knowing that the game was over, he shrugged and quickly signed the documents we had prepared.
 We never heard from him again and we didn’t spend a dime on attorneys.
 And we never wasted another minute with him.